markus-wa/cq/README.md

 ## Installation

 1. Download the latest version for your OS from the [releases](https://github.com/markus-wa/cq/releases) page.
+    - note: you should avoid `cq-jvm` if possible as these are not GraalVM native images and will be slow to start.
 2. Rename binary to `cq`
 3. `chmod +x cq`
 4. Move into a location on `$PATH`

-You should avoid `cq-jvm` if possible as these are not GraalVM native images and will be slow to start.

 ## Usage